draconisPW/PWMAngband/docs/attack.rst

   However, armor which provides resistance to acid cannot itself be damaged by acid, and this is a good reason to wear more than one such piece of armor.

+..

 of Resistance
-  A character wearing armor or a shield with this ability will have resistance to Acid, Cold, Fire, and Lightning as explained in each part above.
+  A character wearing armor with this ability will have resistance to Acid, Cold, Fire, and Lightning as explained in each part above.

+..

 of Elvenkind
   This is the same as "of Resistance", only generally better enchanted.
 It will make you more stealthy.
 It also possesses an extra resistance, chosen at random from the following list: poison, light, dark, nexus, nether, chaos, disenchantment, sound, and shards.

+..

 Robes of Permanence
   These robes are designed especially for wizards.
 Just like Elvenkind